-On 4 August 1914 my mother, Margaret Wallace, was not quite ten months old.
-She was living with her parents in Edinburgh where her father, Thomas Wallace, was a cashier in a brewery.
-On 2 December 1915, a couple of months after her second birthday, he joined up, aged 27.
+On 4 August 1914 my mother, Margaret Wallace, was living with her parents in Edinburgh where her father, Thomas Wallace, was a cashier in a brewery.
+On 2 December 1915 he joined up, aged 27.
 He qualified as a signaller and telephonist (First class signalling certificate )with the Royal Garrison Artillery, was mobilized on 17 August 1916, setting sail from Plymouth for France.

 He served in France until November 1917 when the 289th Siege Battery was redeployed to northern Italy.
 I have read 289 Siege Battery’s War Diary (held in the National Archives -WO 95/4205 289) which covers the period from Dec 1917 to May 1918 and gives a very interesting picture of army life up in the mountains above Vicenza.
 The officers seem to have enjoyed reasonably regular short breaks, allowing them visits to Rome.

 Thomas Wallace’s army record seems uneventful.
 On 22 March 1918 he was admonished by the C.O. for turning up 85 minutes late to 9pm Roll Call, so I hope he had been having some fun.
 I doubt he ever got to Rome.
 On 19 April he was awarded First Class Proficiency Pay of ‘6d per diem’ and on 17 May was sent on a ‘Pigeon Course’ at General Headquarters, rejoining his Battery a week later.
 Three weeks later, on 15 June, during the first day of the battle of Asiago he was killed.
 Army records show that his effects – comprising photos, 21shillings, metal wrist watch (broken) and signaller’s certificate – were returned to his widow, my grandmother.